 • Complete your details

-First off, your estate agents will send a copy of the Memorandum of Sale, which has all the key info about the property, such as the amount offered, the name of the sellers and buyers and details of their conveyancing solicitors.
-You will be asked to provide ID such as a passport or driving licence, plus proof of residence such as a bank statement or utility bill.
+First off, your estate agents will send a copy of the Memorandum of Sale, which has all the key info about the property, such as the amount offered, the name of the sellers and buyers and details of their solicitors.
+You will be asked by your solicitor to provide ID such as a passport or driving licence, plus proof of residence such as a bank statement or utility bill.

 • If you’re buying, ensure you have a mortgage in place

 If you have a mortgage offer in principle (a statement to say how much you can borrow) now is the time to contact your lender.
 Tell them that you have made an offer, the amount and pass on the property details.
+For more information read our guide to the mortgage process.

 • Provide instructions